thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		return this.entitiesByPropertyName(Habitat.name) as Habitat[];
 	}

 8.6.
 We also need to add references to the newly declared Habitat and Raider classes in Game.html.
-These should be added near the ones previously added for Planet and Ship:
+These should be added near the ones previously added for Planet and Player:

 	<script type="text/javascript" src="Model/Habitat.js"></script>
 	<script type="text/javascript" src="Model/Raider.js"></script>